Percutaneous Nephrolithotomy (PCNL)

 Typically, the length of the surgery is three to four hours.
 The surgery is performed by making a small incision in the patient’s back near the kidneys.
 A small telescope is then passed through the tube in order to visualize the stone, break it up and remove it from the body.
 If necessary a laser or other device called a lithotripter may be used to break up the stone before it can be removed.
 This procedure has resulted in significantly less post-operative pain, a shorter hospital stay, and an earlier return to work and daily activities when compared to open stone surgery.

 What to Expect After a Percutaneous Nephrolithotomy?

-Effects of lithotripsy sometimes may be painful.
-You’re likely to see bleeding within your urine and pains within your lower abdomen.
-The best way to relieve pain is to drink large amounts of water and using some type of oral pain medication.
-If problems persist for more than a week such as continued bleeding, severe pain, or a strong feeling of needing to urinate, then contact your health care provider immediately.
-Although seldom, these kidney stones may cause bleeding near the kidney, a blockage within your urinary tract or possibly severe damage where the stone was residing.
+The effects of lithotripsy sometimes may be painful.
+You’re likely to see bleeding in your urine and pains in your lower abdomen.
+The best way to relieve pain is to drink large amounts of water and use some type of oral pain medication.
+If problems persist for more than a week such as continued bleeding, severe pain, or a strong feeling of needing to urinate, then contact your healthcare provider immediately.
+Although seldom, these kidney stones may cause bleeding near the kidney, a blockage within your urinary tract, or possibly severe damage where the stone was residing.

 Contact a medical professional at Z Urology if you have any of the following symptoms,

 - Blood in the urine.